 Ultimately ‘right speech’ eases the path to ‘right action’.
 Eventually by consistently behaving as if you believe your emotions, your energy, your time, your money, your body, and your attention are too precious to spend on people who disrespect you, you will start to believe you are as valuable as you portray to be.
 As you wisely speak no evil, your Pearl of Purity grows.
 And sometimes the only way to speak no evil is to be silent.
 Sometimes, the most right and most effective action requires little activity or energy from you, little or no explanation.
 You just cease to have contact with these people.
 You do not spend time with or waste words on someone who is irresponsible with your feelings, your time, your energy, your finances.
 Avoid the use of profanities, even in thought, because in stressful times our tongues are more apt to speak what we use regularly.
 And it will only result in you feeling worse than the person you cursed at.
 Once you behave by your own moral standards and see responsibilities in a correct way you neither soil yourself nor accept someone’s slime either.
 You grow to be a very wise (wo)man.

 Lastly, the wisest of us remember their humanity.
 Sometimes you will make a mistake when you communicate.
-Surely, you made plenty in the past.
+Surely, you’ve made plenty in the past.
 Recognize that those mistakes were never grave enough to deserve evil behaviour from others.
-Each person, including children, are responsible for their own ill and disrespecting behaviour.
-Not you.
+Each person, including children, are responsible for their own ill and disrespecting behaviour — not you.
 Empathic people respect even the most garbled or angrily voiced request.
-And as long as you have the capacity to learn, forgive yourself your communication mistakes and take them with you as a lesson.
+As long as you have the capacity to learn, forgive yourself your communication mistakes and take them with you as a lesson.
 I only learned to see the benefit in the above communication advice through my own mistakes and the accompanying bruises and bumps.
-And I too had to forgive myself for making them.
+I too had to forgive myself for making them.